LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/loading_mechanisms.md

 - **Layer Muting**: This controls what layers are allowed to contribute to the composition result.
 - **Prim Population Mask**: This controls what prim paths to consider for loading at all.
 - **Payload Loading**: This controls what prim paths, that have payloads, to load.
+- **GeomModelAPI->Draw Mode**: This controls per prim how it should be drawn by delegates.
+It can be one of "Full Geometry"/"Origin Axes"/"Bounding Box"/"Texture Cards".
+It requires the kind to be set on the prim and all its ancestors.
+Therefore it is "limited" to (asset-) root prims and ancestors.
 - **Activation**: Control per prim whether load itself and its child hierarchy.
 This is more a an artist facing mechanism, as we end up writing the data to the stage, which we don't do with the other methods.

 #### Traversing/Iterating over our stage/layer